rccordell/f18rwda/schedule.md

 + Jon Bois, ["What Football Will Look Like in the Future"][19]

+## Wednesday, September 12 : Library Information Session

-## Wednesday, September 12: Paper or Plastic?
+## Thursday, September 13: Paper or Plastic?

 Read:

 + Ferris Jabr, ["The Reading Brain in the Digital Age: The Science of Paper versus Screens"][20]
 + Maria Sachiko Cecire, "[Massively Open][21]"

-## Thursday, September 13: Library Information Session

-## Monday, September 17:
+## Monday, September 17: ????

 Read: